FoxVFoxyF/clown/README.md

 channel_id = "2137"
 username_to_ignore = 'bigwhiteguy' # your @ bot
-check_for_prefix = True # check that selected prefix will be checked prefix = "." # it will check if the message starts with a prefix like .hello!, if you type hello you'll be ignored
+check_for_prefix = True # check that selected prefix will be checked prefix = "." # if user start like .hello! program will send this to c.ai but if you type hello you'll be ignored
 ```